CS349: User Interfaces

 Todo adapts it to MVC model:

-• Modify the model methods responsible for mutating todo list data to include both do and undo commands.
-These commands should encapsulate the changes made to the todo list items, allowing for easy reversal.
+commands.
+These commands should encapsulate the changes made to the todo list items, allowing for easy reversal. - For the

-• For the update method, capture the original state before the update to facilitate undo functionality.
+method, capture the original state before the update to facilitate undo functionality. - For the

 By implementing these changes, you’ll enable undo and redo functionality for your todo list application while adhering to the MVC architecture.